 It's important to remember that everyone can control anxiety.
 There are very few one size fits all approaches to combatting your anxiety symptoms.
 Commit to a method that you're willing to try, and if it doesn't work, move on to the next one.

 By choosing a symptoms-based treatment that looks at the specific anxiety problem you experience and recommends a follow up treatment, you'll increase your chances of success.

 Quick Methods of Fighting Anxiety

 Remember, very few people can cure anxiety in a day.
 Curing anxiety is a process, and one that you shouldn't expect to reach for a long time, even with the best anxiety treatment.
-But there are strategies you can try that may speed up the process or reduce your anxiety considerable.
+But there are strategies you can try that may speed up the process or reduce your anxiety considerably.
 They include:

 Priority number one is that you start running or jogging regularly.
 As long as you're healthy enough for physical activity, regular, daily jogging should be your number one treatment choice.